Benjamin-cup/Make-SOL-bot/README.md

 ## 🧑‍💻 **Notes**

-The bot requires a valid Solana RPC provider.
+The bot requires a valid Solana RPC provider to function properly.

-Ensure that your wallet has enough SOL for transaction fees.
+Ensure your wallet has enough SOL for transaction fees.

-JITO fee can be adjusted if needed.
+JITO fee settings can be adjusted as needed.

+Always review your configuration before running the bot.